 Develop Supporting Healthy Habits

 - Drink more water.
 Hydration is just as important as nutrition.
-Drink a lot of water, staring with a big glass first thing inthe morning and then continuing throughout the day, it’s as simple as that.
+Drink a lot of water, starting with a big glass first thing in the morning and then continuing throughout the day, it’s as simple as that.

 - Journal.
 Journalling is a great way to de-stress, reduce anxiety, focus on goals, create a strong vision for your life and just a good way to chill and become more aware of how you’re feeling.